 Preoperative and Postoperative Psychological Factors

-Setting Realistic Expectations for Surgery Outcomes
+Establishing Realistic Expectation for Surgery Results

-Enhancing Quality of Life Through Surgical Interventions
+Improving the Quality of Life via Surgical Treatments

 Breast Augmentation: Beyond Physical Appearance